SyndemicsLab/styleguide/cppguide.md

 Try to avoid template metaprogramming when possible.
 That being said, templates make C++ extremely powerful and are the only way many projects have been able to be implemented.
 The problem lies in the fact that templates are well understood by a very very small portion of the community and extremely difficult to debug.
 Not to mention, templates become a very easy temptation to become overly clever and miss important details.

-If you decide to use template programming, do as much as possible to simplify the code as much as possible.
-In addition, make sure to well document the code and hide it as much as possible inside implementation details.
+If you decide to use template programming, do as much as you can to simplify the code as much as possible.
+In addition, make sure to document the code well and hide it as much as possible inside implementation details.

 ### Aliases